Xumatro/Crypto4Cast/README.md

 - Run `$ python main.py -p` to predict price*
 - voilà!

-**You can use a non-FIAT currency such as `ETH` or `USDT` as well in `res_sym`, but is it recommended to stick with a trading pair supported by your exchange.*
+**You can use a non-FIAT currency such as `ETH` or `USDT` as well in `res_sym`, but it is recommended to stick with a trading pair supported by your exchange.*
-<br/>**The default prediction mode gives two values, todays and tomorrows average respectively*
+<br/>**The default prediction mode gives two values, today's and tomorrow's average respectively*

 ### Dependencies
 - matplotlib